cebor/angular-highcharts/README.md

 [![NPM downloads][downloads-image]][downloads-url]
 [![Build Status][build-image]][build-url]

-This is a Highcharts directive for Angular2.
+This is a Highcharts directive for Angular

 ## Requirements
 ```json